25 Sep Do I need to be a vegan yogi?

 ✨Lokah Samastah Sukhino Bhavantu ✨ Translates to...
 “May all beings everywhere be happy and free, and may the thoughts, words, and actions of my own life contribute in some way to that happiness and to that freedom for all.”
 Practicing Ahmisa for two whole years... practicing non violence to myself and to others goes together for me.
 Namaste. #yogaeverydamnday #yogainspiration #yogaeverywhere #yogalifestyle #yogapractice #yogaeveryday #yogajourney #yogalover #yogadaily #yogawear #yogatime #yogalove #yogalife #yogafam #yogafit #yogaflow #inspiredyogi #yogini #yogi #namaste #myyogalife #stopdropandyoga #beautifulyogi #veganyogi #plantpoweredyogi #plantbasedyogi #aussieyogis #veganism #inthesoulshine #veganvibes

-So what are some ways to incporporate ahimsa into your life?
+So what are some ways to incorporate ahimsa into your life?

 - Be kind to yourself.
 Give yourself the gift of going to yoga and taking time to work on yourself mentally and physically.

 - Reduce the amount of animal products in your life.
-Try Meat Free Monday or joining a vegan tour in Sydney or Melbourne (use the code PLANTPOWERED for 20% off your booking total).
+Try Meat Free Monday.

 - Dedicate your practice to someone or something to spread peace and kindness.